Random-Cookie/Tetro/workflows/pull_request-template.md

 ## Changes

 ## Checklist
-- [ ] Have you tested your changees with 100% coverrage
+- [ ] Have you tested your changes with 100% coverage
 - [ ] Is this a new Player type?